 - A small number of musicians and singers are allowed in accordance with NSW Health Guidelines and is dependent on the Churches capacity to allow extra physical distancing for singers.

 - Keep a record of name and a mobile number or email address for all worshippers, staff, volunteers, visitors and contractors for a period of at least 28 days after their attendance at the parish for any event or reason.
 Ensure records are used only for the purposes of tracing COVID-19

 - The wearing of face masks by the faithful in all celebrations is strongly encouraged in accordance with requests from the NSW Government to help stop the spread of COVID-19

 All overarching directives as detailed on page 1-2 are to be observed during the conduct of public Masses.

-- the total number of persons allowed is calculated by allowing 4 square metres of space for each person (unless varied by Health Authorities through the designation of a Parish as being in a hotspot)
+- the total number of persons allowed is calculated by allowing 2 square metres of space for each person (unless varied by Health Authorities through the designation of a Parish as being in a hotspot)

-Note: the space to be measured when calculating the 4m2 per person excludes the sanctuary.
+Note: the space to be measured when calculating the 2m2 per person excludes the sanctuary

 In addition, the following specific directives apply where the Parish Priest has opted to celebrate public Mass:

-- Only the maximum registered worshippers as calculated above will be allowed entry (in addition to clergy and essential assistants).
+- Only the maximum registered worshippers as calculated above will be allowed entry (excluding clergy and servers who will

 - Parish-appointed Attendance Monitors will check names against a list to ensure all worshippers attending have registered